 Happy New Year!

-It is that time of the year again will more people will be driving drunk than any other night of the year.
-Unfortunately a lot of inexperienced amateur drunk drivers will on the road.
+It is that time of the year again when more people will be driving drunk than any other night of the year.
+Unfortunately, a lot of inexperienced amateur drunk drivers will on the road.
+I lot of people who seldom get drunk will get drunk tonight.
 A lot of people will have their judgment impaired and think they are perfectly capable of driving but they will be drunk and the police will be out in force.

 This guide from the Rod Williams School of Drunk Driving is provided to help you improve your drunk driving skills and enjoy the new year.

 (1) Don't Drive drunk.
+That is the number one rule: don't do it.
 Getting arrested for drunk driving is only one reason not to drive drunk.
 The most important reason is you could kill yourself or someone else.
-Don’t do it.
-If you are lucky and don't kill someone or yourself, getting arrested for drunk driving could cost you your job, your election, your social standing, custody of your children, a lot of money, and maybe your marriage.
+If you are lucky and don't kill someone else or yourself, getting arrested for drunk driving could cost you your job, your election, your social standing, custody of your children or visitation rights, a lot of money, and maybe your marriage.

-On occasion I like to go to Lower Broadway to listen to live music and party.
+On occasion, but not as often as I would like, I like to go to Lower Broadway to listen to live music and party.
 If I have 8, 12-ounce beers in a four-hour period I should have a BAC of about .068, however if I have 9 beers in four hours that means I have a BAC of .085 and am legally drunk.
 “One for the road” could put me over the limit.
 Actually, I seldom have eight in a four hour period, but it has happened.

 A female can drink less than a male and a slender person can drink less than a heavy person.
 For a 115 pound female, three glasses of wine in two hours is drunk.
 Don’t try to keep up with the other people in your party.
 Know your limit.
 Skip a round.
 Drink slower.
 Some people assume that wine is less inebriating than tequila shots.
 That is not so.
 A 12-ounce beer, 5 ounces of wine, or 1 ounces of 100 proof distilled spirits have the same impact on an individual's BAC level.